Window: Side light

 Windows beside a door or window are called side-, wing-, margen-lights, and flanking windows.

 Jalousie window

 Also known as a louvered window, the jalousie window consists of parallel slats of glass or acrylic that open and close like a Venetian blind, usually using a crank or a lever.
 They are used extensively in tropical architecture.
 A jalousie door is a door with a jalousie window.

 Clerestory

 A clerestory window is a window set in a roof structure or high in a wall, used for daylighting.

 Skylight

 A skylight is a window built into a roof structure.
 This type of window allows for natural daylight and moonlight.

 Roof

-A sloped window used for daylighting, built into a roof structure.
+A roof window is a sloped window used for daylighting, built into a roof structure.
 It is one of the few windows that could be used as an exit.
 Larger roof windows meet building codes for emergency evacuation.

 Roof lantern

 A roof lantern is a multi-paned glass structure, resembling a small building, built on a roof for day or moon light.
 Sometimes includes an additional clerestory.
 May also be called a cupola.